alfredbejaram/proyecto1_bbdd/README.md

 # proyecto1_bbdd
-SQL Challenge 1 is about setting up a database throughout code and solve 25 queries
+"Proyecto1_bbdd" is a SQL Challenge where Data Definition Language DDL and Data Query Language DQL is worked.
+This challenge is about to set up a database throughout code and solve 25 queries.